bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

 This query searches for the keyword `windows`, within any open issue that is labeled as `bug`.
 The search runs across repositories whose primary language is Python.
 The results are sorted by creation date in ascending order, which means the oldest issues appear first in the search results.

 **Note:** For [user-to-server](https://docs.github.com/developers/apps/identifying-and-authorizing-users-for-github-apps#user-to-server-requests) GitHub App requests, you can’t retrieve a combination of issues and pull requests in a single query.
 Requests that don’t include the `is:issue` or `is:pull-request` qualifier will receive an HTTP `422 Unprocessable Entity` response.
 To get results for both issues and pull requests, you must send separate queries for issues and pull requests.
-For more information about the `is` qualifier, see “[Searching only issues or pull requests](https://docs.github.com/github/searching-for-information-on-github/searching-issues-and-pull-requests#search-only-issues-or-pull-requests).”
+For more information about the `is` qualifier, see "[Searching only issues or pull requests](https://docs.github.com/github/searching-for-information-on-github/searching-issues-and-pull-requests#search-only-issues-or-pull-requests).”

     get /search/issues